 “Chelsy Meiss danced [Juliet] with passionate abandon.”

 Recently, Ms. Meiss made her debut as Valencienne in The Merry Widow and The Mad Hatter in Alice’s Adventures in Wonderland, the first female dancer to perform the role.
-She has also danced such roles as Juliet in Romeo and Juliet, the Snow Queen in The Nutcracker, Queen of Hearts in Alice’s Adventures in Wonderland, Bronislava in Nijinsky, Stella in A Streetcar Named Desire, Russian, Hungarian and Spanish Princesses in Swan Lake, Petal and Twig in Cinderella, Spring in The Four Seasons and the female lead in Spectre de la Rose and Paz de la Jolla.
+She has also danced such roles as Juliet in Romeo and Juliet, the Snow Queen in The Nutcracker, Queen of Hearts in Alice’s Adventures in Wonderland, Bronislava in Nijinsky, Dolly in Anna Karenina, Stella in A Streetcar Named Desire, Russian, Hungarian and Spanish Princesses in Swan Lake, Petal and Twig in Cinderella, Spring in The Four Seasons and the female lead in Spectre de la Rose and Paz de la Jolla.
 Ms. Meiss has also danced roles in The Sleeping Beauty, Giselle, Onegin, The Winter’s Tale, Don Quixote, La Fille mal gardée, Manon, La Sylphide, Pinocchio, The Concert, The Four Temperaments, The Seagull, Carmen, Symphony in C, Opus 19/The Dreamer, Allegro Brillante, The Second Detail, The Vertiginous Thrill of Exactitude, Approximate Sonata 2016, In The Upper Room, West Side Story Suite, Chroma, Genus, Russian Seasons, Carousel (A Dance), Emergence, Cacti and Being and Nothingness.

 In 2016, Ms. Meiss was awarded the David Tory Award, and was the recipient of the Patron Award of Merit by the Patron’s Council Committee of The National Ballet of Canada in 2009.